Police Officer

 pt2.
 It was a Stalker Dual Radar device, I was traveling at 64, moving with the flow of traffic, I was being tailgated and boxed into the fast lane.
 The ticket was for 73 in a 55.
 Not denying speeding, But not pleading guilty to 73.
 Can i fight this?

-Asked by Hilliary M. over 11 years ago
+Asked by Hilliary M. about 12 years ago

 So, you were speeding, but you don't believe you were going as fast as the measuring device stated?
 Sure you can fight it, but bring a checkbook: for your lawyer and/or clerk of court.